MrcSnm/bindbc-cimgui/README.md

 These are *not included* if you install this via dub.
 You will have to copy them from the example folder.

+> VERY BIG SPOILER ALERT!
+> The generator for this is NOT fully automatic and will not work for newer version of imgui.
+> REGENERATE THE BINDINGS AT YOUR OWN RISK, you will likely have to do a lot of work to make it work.

 I made this binding with [bindbc-generator](https://github.com/MrcSnm/bindbc-generator) with some additional things that cimgui needs, found at `source/bindbc/cimgui/additional.d`.
 The only other dub package which provides ImGui bindings is [DerelicImGui](https://github.com/extrawurst/DerelictImgui), but it is pretty old, so I made this repo that I'll be supporting for my game engine [HipremeEngine](https://github.com/MrcSnm/HipremeEngine).